-SATA cables are primarily used for storage drives, but many novice users want to know whether they can use a SATA cable to power the graphics card or not.
+SATA cables are primarily used for storage drives, but many novice users want to know whether they can use a SATA cable to power the graphics card.

 All graphics cards doesnt require cables.
-Only those graphics cards required cables that have a TDP higher than 75 watts.
+Only those graphics cards required cables with a TDP higher than 75 watts.

-There are two types of SATA cables, a SATA data cable, and a SATA power cable.
+There are two SATA cables, a SATA data cable, and a SATA power cable.
 The SATA data cable has seven pins, and the SATA power cable has 15 pins on it.

 Graphics cards require a 6-pin or 6+2= 8-pin PCIe cable from the power supply; therefore, you cannot use a 7-pin SATA data cable or a 15-pin SATA power cable for your GPU.